 In partnership with Sandy Jardine, Sue develops and delivers workshops to various agencies, professionals and community groups.

 Michelle Graham has extensive experience in the field of addictions and mental health.
-Clinical approaches used by Michelle to support her therapeutic approaches are Trauma Incident Reduction (TIR), which is an effective clinical treatment for trauma, Cognitive Behavioural Therapy (CBT), Mindfulness-Based Cognitive Therapy (MBCT), Mindfulness-Based Stress Reduction (MBSR), Motivational Interviewing and Solution Focused Therapy.
+Michelle currently works in private practice.
+Clinical approaches used by Michelle to support her therapeutic approaches are trauma incident reduction (TIR), which is an effective clinical treatment for trauma, cognitive behavioural therapy (CBT), mindfulness based cognitive therapy (MBCT), mindfulness based stress reduction (MBSR), motivational interviewing and solution focused therapy.
 Michelle did her clinical practicum at the Niagara Health System (NHS) within mental health.
 She has worked also in withdrawal management services at the NHS for six years.
 Michelle is currently pursuing her certification in MBCT at the Toronto School of Mindfulness Practices.
-At the agency, Michelle leads mindfulness groups for clients with anxiety, depression, substance use and ADHD.
+At the agency, Michelle also leads mindfulness groups for clients with anxiety, depression, substance use and ADHD.

 Sarah has over 10 years clinical experience working with clients across the life span, specializing in child and adolescent mental health in both acute care and outpatient settings.
 Sarah has been a vital part of the Qualia Counselling and teaching team since the clinic first opened.